 - Difficulty in performing routine activities

-When the person affected with this condition wants to stand upright, he has to contract the muscles of back and flexion of muscles takes place at knees and hips.
-These maneuvers may allow the person to stand in upright posture temporarily but result in severe back pain with the passage of time.
-There may be many causes of the flat back syndrome but most common ones are ankylosing spondylitis, degenerative disc disease, compression fractures, and trauma.
+There may be many causes of the flat back syndrome, but most common ones are ankylosing spondylitis, degenerative disc disease, compression fractures, and trauma.
 It may also take place after lumbar spinal fusion surgery or laminectomy.

 4) Forward Head Posture

 Forward head posture enhances the workload for many of the muscles which are attached to the cervical region of the vertebral column.
-These muscles act to hold up the head in the erect posture.
-If forward head posture is adopted for a prolonged period of time, it causes the imbalance of the muscles because our body tends to adopt correct and efficient ways to hold the head up for correct and straight vision.
+These muscles act to hold up the head in the upright position.

-Forward head posture can lead to several problems some of which are described as following.
+Forward head posture can lead to several problems, some of which are described here:

-- When the head is in the forward direction, the lower part of the cervical spinal column is in a state of hyperflexion while the upper part is in a state of hyperextension because the brain automatically sets the neck in a position that eyes can see forward.
-In this posture, the distance between the base of the skull and cervical spine is enhanced leading the stretching of nerve roots and spinal cord.
+- When the head is in the forward direction, the lower part of the cervical spine is in a state of hyperflexion, while the upper part is in a state of hyperextension because the brain automatically sets the neck in a position that eyes can see forward.
+In this posture, the distance between the base of the skull and cervical spine is enhanced, leading to the stretching of spinal nerves and spinal cord.
 This causes severe pain.

 Advanced Treatment of All Postural Disorders